 The spiritual teachers from The Yoga Institute, Smt.
 Hansaji Yogendra and Dr. Jayedeva Yogendra visited a yoga center in Los Angeles, someone from the center told them; ” Never use the word duty, people in the western world take it as an 8-5 job responsibility.
 They feel stressed by their jobs.”
 Living a self-directed life depends mostly on our education, the culture we live in and how we make sense of our natural abilities.

 Many life activities are imposed on us since childhood.
-Because of this, we develop a strong sense of leaving under pressure and stress.
+Because of this, we develop a strong sense of living under pressure and stress.
 Parents, society inflict a strong sense that life is stress and pressure and you have to deal with it that way.
-Today, many children grow up with this misconception when it comes to the idea of duty.
+Many children grow up with this misconception when it comes to the idea of duty.

 Some children follow with the imposed activities, while others find the courage to tell their parents and fight for doing what they love to do.
 They fight to live a self-directed life, not an assigned life.